Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 It's their natural state.

-That's why this news about the morning consultant politico about want a strong leader, uh fascinates me.
+That's why this news about, well, from the morning consultant Politico about want a strong leader fascinates me.

-But here, they can release something in the next half hour.
+But here, they could release something in the next half hour.

-Another exit poll question that they ask voters.
+Another exit poll question that they asked voters.

 And the answer to that question could indicate they all wanted Hillary.